AIVenture0/PubG-Win-prediction-using-ML/README.md

 Tools and frameworks like, scikit learn,google colab , and AWS(amazon web services)  are used to showcase the strengths of various approaches, trade-offs and building blocks for creating real-world examples of distributed ML models.
-- Link to kaggle Pubg Competition: https://www.kaggle.com/c/pubg-finish-placement-prediction

 <p align="center">
 <img src="https://www.justicebrd.com/static/images/fast.png" width='258px' height='258px'>